Close Menu

 Using self-assembly techniques that allow the cellulose to produce intensely-colored films, the researchers say their materials could be used to replace the plastic glitter particles and tiny mineral effect pigments which are widely used in cosmetics.
 In Europe, the cosmetics industry uses about 5,500 tonnes of microplastics every year.

-The films of cellulose nanocrystals prepared by the team can be made at scale using roll-to-roll processes like those used to make paper from wood pulp, and this is the first time these materials have been fabricated at industrial scale.
+The films of cellulose nanocrystals prepared by the team can be made at scale using roll-to-roll processes like those used to make paper from wood pulp, and this is the first time these materials have been fabricated at an industrial scale.
 The results are reported in the journal Nature Materials.

 “Conventional pigments, like your everyday glitter, are not produced sustainably,” said Professor Silvia Vignolini from Cambridge’s Yusuf Hamied Department of Chemistry, the paper’s senior author.
-“They get into the soil, the ocean and contribute to an overall level of pollution.
+“They get into the soil, the ocean, and contribute to an overall level of pollution.
 Consumers are starting to realize that while glitters are fun, they also have real environmental harms.”

 Film of Cellulose Nanocrystal